-Competency 8: Intervene with Individuals, Families, Groups, Organizations, and Communities 8.1 Critically choose and implement interventions to achieve practice goals and enhance capacities of clients and constituencies 1 2 3 4 5 N/A 8.2 Apply knowledge of human behavior and the social environment, person-in-environment, and other multidisciplinary theoretical frameworks in interventions with clients and constituencies 1 2 3 4 5 N/A 8.3 Use inter-professional collaboration as appropriate to achieve beneficial practice outcomes 1 2 3 4 5 N/A 8.4 Negotiate, mediate, and advocate with and on behalf of diverse clients and constituencies 1 2 3 4 5 N/A 8.5 Facilitate effective transitions and endings that advance mutually agreed-on goals 1 2 3 4 5 N/A
+Competency 8: Intervene with Individuals, Families, Groups, Organizations, and Communities 8.1 Engage with clients and constituencies to critically choose and implement culturally responsive, evidence-informed interventions to achieve client and constituency goals 1 2 3 4 5 N/A 8.2 Incorporate culturally responsive methods to negotiate, mediate, and advocate with and on behalf of clients and constituencies 1 2 3 4 5 N/A

-Compe Competency 9: Evaluate Practice with Individuals, Families, Groups, Organizations, and Comm unities 9.1 Select and use appropriate methods for evaluation of outcomes 1 2 3 4 5 N/A 9.2 Apply knowledge of human behavior and the social environment, person-in-environment, and other multidisciplinary theoretical frameworks in the evaluation of outcomes 1 2 3 4 5 N/A 9.3 Critically analyze, monitor, and evaluate intervention and program processes and outcomes 1 2 3 4 5 N/A 9.4 Apply evaluation findings to improve practice effectiveness at the micro, mezzo, and macro levels 1 2 3 4 5 N/A
+Competency 9: Evaluate Practice with Individuals, Families, Groups, Organizations, and Communities 9.1 Select and use culturally appropriate methods for evaluation of outcomes 1 2 3 4 5 N/A 9.2 Critically analyze outcomes and apply evaluation findings to improve practice effectiveness with individuals, families, groups, organizations, and communities 1 2 3 4 5 N/A

-Overall Evaluation at MIDTERM: Please check one of the following at the midterm evaluation.
+Overall Evaluation at MIDTERM:

+Please check one of the following at the midterm evaluation.
 At the final evaluation do NOT complete this section.
-This intern is excelling in field placement by performing above expectations for interns.
-This intern is meeting the expectations of a field placement intern.
-This intern is functioning somewhat below the expectations of a field placement intern.
-There is a question whether this intern will be ready for beginning level social work practice by the end of placement.
-This intern is functioning below the expectations of a field placement intern.
+This intern is excelling in Practicum placement by performing above expectations for interns.
+This intern is meeting the expectations of a Practicum placement intern.
+This intern is functioning somewhat below the expectations of a Practicum placement intern.There is a question whether this intern will be ready for beginning level social work practice by the end of placement.
+This intern is functioning below the expectations of a Practicum placement intern.
 There is considerable concern that this intern will not be ready for beginning level social work practice by the end of placement.
 This intern should perhaps be encouraged to pursue another major.
-Comments/elaboration:

-FINAL OVERALL EVALUATION:

-Please check one of the following at the final evaluation.
+Comments/elaboration: FINAL OVERALL EVALUATION: Please check one of the following at the final evaluation.
 At the midterm evaluation do NOT complete this section.

-This intern has excelled in field placement by performing above expectations for interns.
+This intern has excelled in Practicum placement by performing above expectations for interns.
 If an appropriate position were open at this agency, for a beginning level social worker, this intern would be considered among the top candidates for this position.
-This intern has met the expectations of the field placement.
+This intern has met the expectations of the Practicum placement.
 This intern is ready for beginning level social work practice.
 This intern is not yet ready for beginning level social work practice.
 This intern is not yet ready for beginning level social work practice, and has demonstrated serious problems in performance, and perhaps should be encouraged to pursue another major.